bestie/terrestrial/README.md

 * Associations (belongs_to, has_many, has_many_through)
 * Automatic 'convention over configuration' that is fully customizable
-* Lazy loading for database read efficiency
+* Lazy loading of associations
+* Optional eager loading to avoid the `n + 1` query problem
 * Dirty tracking for database write efficiency
 * Predefined queries, scopes or subsets
-* Eager loading to avoid the `n + 1` query problem

 There are some [conspicuous missing features](https://github.com/bestie/terrestrial/blob/master/MissingFeatures.md) that you may want to read more about.
 If you want to contribute to solving any